 Amended Eff.
 September 29, 2009(amendment approved by RRC on May 15, 2008).

+15A NCAC 02D .1411 is proposed for readoption without substantive changes as follows:

 15A NCAC 02D .1411 SEASONAL FUEL SWITCHING

-(a) This Rule shall not apply to sources covered under Rule .1418 of this Section.
+(a) This Rule shall not apply to sources regulated by 15A NCAC 02D .1418.

-(b) The owner or operator of a coal-fired or oil-fired boiler subject to the requirements of Rule .1407 of this Section may elect to comply by applying seasonal combustion of natural gas according to Paragraph (c) of this Rule.
-This option is not available to a boiler that used natural gas as its primary fuel in or since 1990.
+(b) The owner or operator of a coal-fired or oil-fired boiler subject to the requirements of 15A NCAC 02D .1407 may elect to comply by applying seasonal combustion of natural gas according to Paragraph (c) of this Rule.
+This option is not available to a boiler that used natural gas as its primary fuel in calendar year 1990 or thereafter.
 Compliance with this Section according to this Rule does not remove or reduce any applicable requirement of the Acid Rain Program.

 (c) The owner or operator electing to comply with the requirements of this Section through the seasonal combustion of natural gas shall establish a NOx emission limit beginning October 1 and ending April 30 that will result in annual NOx emissions of less than or equal to the NOx that would have been emitted if the source complied with the applicable limitation for the combustion of coal for the entire calendar year.
 Compliance with this Section according to this Rule does not remove or reduce any applicable requirement of the Acid Rain Program.